 They sat down to dinner at the kitchen table and talked about their studies.
 Harry could not miss too many more days of Auror training without being kicked out of the programme altogether, but suddenly he did not seem to care.
 At least the thought of Draco not taking the Mark gave him some comfort.
-That meant that he had not to worry about tracking Draco down and putting him in wizards' prison.
-Maybe he was not such a bad person, after all.
-Maybe all that halfblood-crap and all the other things he had preached during their school years had only been a means for him to protect himself from the other scumbags in his house.
+That meant that he did not have to worry about tracking Draco down and putting him away in Azkaban.
+Maybe he was not such a bad person, after all?
+Maybe all that halfblood-crap and all the other things he had been preaching during their school years had only been a means for him to protect himself from the other scumbags in his house?
 Just like they had done in his alternate reality.
 Maybe his whole creep act was a defense mechanism.
 He could not stand up to his father without risking being killed, now, could he?

 Draco Malfoy stepped into view.

-"Do you know how hard it was to find you lot?" he asked in mock irritation, as if they were all old friends and this was one of there inside jokes.
+"Do you know how hard it was to find you lot?" he asked in mock irritation, as if they were all old friends and this was one of their inside jokes.

 Harry lowered his wand.
 "Thought things through, did you?" he asked.

-"Yeah, and I realise you were right.
+"Yeah, and I realised you were right.
 That night was actually the only night during our whole time at Hogwarts that I was myself.
-All the other time, I was..."
+The rest of the time, I was …"

 "Yeah, pretending.
 You have no idea what it felt like to be in Slytherin," Draco sighed.
 "I thought it was going to be terrific, you know, but quite soon I realised that they were all jerks.
 I had to pretend I was one of them not to be beaten half to death."

 "I think I have a pretty good idea what that felt like," Harry said, smiling.